penborter/ben_report/_posts/2024-10-09-Aus-Airports.md

 ## Summary

-So, to wrap up:
-- Sydney Airport was Australia's first airport, but was not the first to offer international services.
-- Rose Bay Water Airport was the first to offer international flights
+So, to wrap up: Of Australia's airports, Brisbane has been an *international* airport for the longest, offering passenger services since 1935.
+Sydney Airport, meanwhile, is Australia's oldest in continuous operation, though it started offering international passenger services after Brisbane[^4].

 ## Sources / Further Reading